robrix/starlight/tasks/📈 setLabel performance.md

 ```

 Plan is to implement non-interleaved arrays to specify the instance offsets in a separate buffer from the vertex data, then write to the buffers for the instance offsets & elements en masse.
 Hypothesis is improvement due to making a single call; no per glyph instance uniform, write, or draw call.

+Reallocating the buffer with the `GL_DRAW` hint had negligible effect.